-We advise avoiding websites such as Gumtree to search for properties.
+We advise avoiding websites such as Gumtree, or social media sites like Facebook to search for properties.
 These websites are not governed by a local body so be careful with private adverts and don't hand over any money until you have seen the flat.
 This is very important -do not send or make a payment for accommodation until you have seen the property.